christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     > Group related paths inside an object.
 You can access them from your script with a simple reference, for example `Paths.fontAwesome["trash-icon"];`.
     >
-    > A single reg variable can be reused to declare all svg data arrays before they are converted to paths.
+    > A single variable can be reused to declare all svg data arrays before they are converted to paths.

     ```javascript
     namespace Paths